Passeriformes / Pycnonotidae / Pycnonotus

 Description

-This compact bulbul measures approximately 19 cm in length.
-The head shows striking contrast with a black crown and moustachial stripe, while white patches cover the nape and sides of the black head, with additional white plumage extending from the eyes to the back of the head.
-The upperparts display greyish-brown feathers mixed with olive tones.
-Wings and tail are brown, edged with bright olive highlights.
-Underparts appear whitish with a pale brown breastband across the chest.
-The overall coloration creates a distinctive two-toned head pattern that sets this species apart from other bulbuls in its range.
+The bird measures around 19 cm (7.5 in) in length.
+It features a black crown and moustachial stripe, contrasted by white patches covering the nape and sides of the black head.
+White plumage extends from the eyes to the back of the head.
+The upperparts are greyish-brown mixed with olive, while the wings and tail are brown fringed with bright olive.
+Underparts are whitish with a pale brown breastband.

 Identification